 What increases the risk?

 - Contact sports, throwing sports, weightlifting and bodybuilding

 - Poor physical conditioning (strength and flexibility)

-- Inadequate warm-up before practice or play
+- Inadequate warm-up before activity

 What are the symptoms of biceps tendon subluxation?

 - Mechanical symptoms such as a “clunk” when rotating the arm inward or outward.